 Meet Amy

 Amy Zimmerman is a passionate program manager and community enthusiast who believes giving back to her community is a way of life.
-As a management consultant with over 15 years of experience leading multimillion-dollar initiatives across financial services, utilities, and healthcare technology, Amy brings both corporate expertise and entrepreneurial insights as the spouse of a small business owner.
+She brings both corporate expertise and entrepreneurial insights as the spouse of a small business owner.

 Amy's interest in local politics grew when facilitating San Jose's participatory budgeting exercise - a pivotal moment in seeing how local politics affects people's lives and working with residents from all backgrounds to express their values through the city's budget.